wenzhangliu/wenzhangliu.github.io/_pages/about.md

 # Brief Bio (Wen-Zhang Liu, 柳文章)

 Presently, I serve as a research scientist at the School of Artificial Intelligence, Anhui University.
 Prior to this role, I successfully completed my Ph.D. research at the School of Automation, Southeast University.
 During that period, I also engaged in an internship at Peng Cheng Laboratory.
-My research focus encompasses deep reinforcement learning, multi-agent reinforcement learning, transfer learning, and robot learning, among other areas.
-My overarching objective is to contribute to the development of versatile agents endowed with general intelligence.
+My research interests include deep reinforcement learning, multi-agent reinforcement learning, transfer learning, and robot learning, etc. My research goal is to develop versatile agents endowed with general intelligence.

 <!--
 <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a>